Falmouth, Maine: New Casco (1630–1765)

 Falmouth's original bounds encompassed the present day cities of Portland, South Portland, Westbrook and Cape Elizabeth.
 Today’s town was known as New Casco, and was only a neighborhood within the larger collection of communities around Casco Bay centered in what is downtown Portland.
 Falmouth’s early years were marked by extreme violence as it lay on a borderland zone between Europeans and Native Americans.
-Casco Bay represented the northernmost point of English settlement on the east coast until 1713.
-Numerous wars between 1675–1763 among the English, French, and Native Americans rarely left Falmouth unscathed from the violence.
-The English twice abandoned Casco Bay altogether under pressure from French and Indian attacks in 1676 and 1690.
+Casco Bay represented the northernmost point of British colonial settlement on the east coast until 1713.
+Numerous wars between 1675–1763 among the British, French, and Native Americans rarely left Falmouth unscathed from the violence.
+English colonists twice abandoned Casco Bay altogether under pressure from French and Indian attacks in 1676 and 1690.

 The first European resident was Arthur Mackworth, who lived on the east bank of the Presumpscot River as early as 1630.
-When the Massachusetts Bay Colony took political control of Maine in 1658 from the heirs of Sir Ferdinando Gorges, they renamed the area Falmouth after an important Parliamentary victory in the English Civil War.
+When the Massachusetts Bay Colony took political control of Maine in 1658 from the heirs of Sir Ferdinando Gorges, they renamed the area Falmouth after an important Parliamentarian victory in the English Civil War.
 Colloquially known as "Falmouth in Casco Bay" to distinguish it from Falmouth, Massachusetts on Cape Cod, it was the 7th town in the recently formed Province of Maine, later being formally incorporated on November 12, 1718.

 One of the earliest structures in the town of Falmouth was a palisaded fort and trading post named Fort Casco built in 1698 at the conclusion of King William's War.
 The location of the fort can be found today opposite Pine Grove Cemetery on Route 88.
 Massachusetts built the fort at the behest of local Abenaki desiring a convenient place to trade and repair tools and weapons.
 A 1701 meeting between the Wabanaki leaders and Massachusetts officials cemented an alliance between the two.
 A pair of stone cairns were then erected to symbolize the new partnership.
 The nearby Two Brothers Islands later received their name from this now long-forgotten monument.